Menu

 Learn to Fly RC at HOTMAC

-3. Purchase the Realflight simulator.
+2. Purchase a Realflight simulator.
 Practice time on the simulator emulates the RC experience and will teach you the proper transmitter stick movements.
+It will shorten the time needed on the buddy-box.
 Here is a link to the RealFlight simulator RealFlight and the latest version is available at the local HOBBY TOWN or from online vendors.
 Practice flying the simulator to learn transmitter stick control.

 A. E-Flite Apprentice STS 1.5 m RTF Smart Trainer with SAFE #EFL37000